Here is Part I of the tutorial for making a pillow sham that I promised you.

 See the flat part that surrounds the puffiness where the pillow is?
 That’s the flange.

-The other thing that I want to explain is why I am using a piece of batting.
+I don’t like a floppy flange!
 I’ve found that adding a piece of batting to the front of the sham is the only thing that has enough stiffness to keep the flange from flopping over when the pillow is standing up.
-I don’t like a floppy flange!
-You can skip the batting if a floppy flange doesn’t bother you though.

-The next step is to apply the already covered cording.
 There are many places on the web to find directions on how to cover cording, so I won’t go into the details about how to do that here (but don’t hesitate to ask if you have any questions).

-As you can see in the picture, the cording is applied to what will become the front of the sham.
-It is turned so that the raw edge of the cording fabric is lined up with the raw edges of the other fabrics.
-Simply sew the cording on using a basting stitch.
 You’ll want to leave a few inches unattached at each end for joining the cord.
-We’re just basting everything together right now, so at this point it isn’t necessary to get your stitches as close to the cording as possible.
+We’re just basting everything together right now, so at this point, it isn’t necessary to get your stitches as close to the cording as possible.

-Once you’ve basted the cording to the front of the sham, return to the beginning and end of the cord.
-Clip open the stitches from when you first covered the cord and pull back the fabric to expose the cord itself.
-It should look like this.
+Once you’ve basted the cording to the front of the sham, return to the where the beginning and end of the cord meet.
+Clip open the stitches, at each end and pull back the fabric to expose the cord itself.

-Cut about an inch of each end of the cord so that it will roughly half of it’s original width.
-Lay the two cut ends side by side, overlapping each other.
+Cut about an inch off of each end of the cord so that it is roughly half of it’s original thickness.

 Now wrap the layers of fabric back around the cord.
 Turn under the raw edge of the top layer of fabric so that you won’t be left with a raw edge.
 Sew the loose ends of the cord to the sham fabric.